 - a.
 Solely for the purposes of Paragraph (b) of this Article, the term "worker" means any person employed in the sector and earns a monthly wage less than 400 Jordanian dinars, whether in cash or a combination of cash and in-kind contributions. - b.
-Annual pay raise: Exporting employers in the sector (and employers that are subcontractors to the exporting employers in the sector) are required to grant all workers (irrespective of their nationality) annual pay increases as per the following: - A worker who has completed one or more years of employment is entitled to an annual pay raise of five Jordanian dinars, to be added directly to the worker's wage, and thereafter this increase becomes due on an annual basis for the entire duration of this Agreement. - A worker who has not completed one year of employment is entitled to an annual pay increase of five Jordanian dinars once the worker completes one year of employment with the same employer, and thereafter this increase becomes due on an annual basis for the entire duration of this Agreement. - c.
-Subject to the Paragraph (d) of this Article, minimum wage for all workers in the sector is set at 220 Jordanian dinars, irrespective of nationalities of workers. - d.
-For the purposes of calculating wages of migrant workers in the sector, the Two Parties have agreed that migrant workers' wages comprise both cash and in-kind components, as follows: - The cash component is 125 Jordanian dinars. - The in-kind component is valued at 95 Jordanian dinars. - The two components are combined together for calculating overtime pay and social security, and any other entitlements under the concept of wage.

-- e.
-In the event a decision is issued increasing minimum wage during the term of this Agreement, the employer is required to add the increase directly to the cash component, and to reassess the value of the in-kind component, pursuant to Paragraph (d) of this Article. - f.
-Corporate ladder: Within six months from the date of signing this Agreement, the Two Parties will develop and endorse a corporate ladder structure in consultation with the Collective Contract Committee and the Joint Industrial Relations Council of the Jordanian Garment Sector.
+Subject to Paragraph (d) of this Article, the minimum wage for all workers in the sector is set at 230 Jordanian dinars, irrespective of the nationalities of workers. - c.
+Annual pay raise: Exporting employers in the sector (and employers that are subcontractors to the exporting employers in the sector) are required to grant all workers (irrespective of their nationality) annual pay increases as per the following: - A worker who has completed one or more years of employment is entitled to an annual pay raise of five Jordanian dinars, to be added directly to the worker's wage, and thereafter this increase becomes due on an annual basis for the entire duration of this Agreement. - A worker who has not completed one year of employment is entitled to an annual pay increase of five Jordanian dinars once the worker completes one year of employment with the same employer, and thereafter this increase becomes due on an annual basis for the entire duration of this Agreement. - d.
+For the purposes of calculating wages of migrant workers in the sector, the Parties have agreed that migrant workers' wages comprise both cash and in-kind components, as follows: - The cash component is 130 Jordanian dinars. - The in-kind component is valued at 100 Jordanian dinars. - The two components are combined together for calculating overtime pay and social security, and any other entitlements under the concept of wage. - e.
+In the event that both parties agree to increase the minimum wage during the term of this contract, it will be directly applied to the workers' cash wages.
+The value of the in-kind wages provided by the employer to the workers will be reconsidered in accordance with the provisions of paragraph (d) above. - f.
+Corporate ladder: Within six months from the date of signing this Agreement, the Parties will develop and endorse a corporate ladder structure in consultation with the Collective Contract Committee and the Joint Industrial Relations Council of the Jordanian Garment Sector.
 The sector-specific corporate ladder sets standards for production line and supervisory jobs, wages, worker promotions, upgrades, performance appraisals, and other issues to be agreed on.